All That Was Left Unsaid - Exclusive Extract!

 A tight foreboding filled Maddison’s stomach for how she had behaved there today.
 But no way did she regret it.
 She would not adhere to social conventions when it came to her children.
 In her mind, that jealous little bitch inside deserved to cry for what she had done.

 I hope you enjoyed this excerpt of All That Was Left Unsaid.
-You can secure your copy now before it releases on 22 February 2021 from Amazon stores worldwide here.
+You can secure your copy now from Amazon stores worldwide here.

 A vicious small-town murder, two unusual suspects, one big lie… Tina is terrified when mysterious handwritten notes appear in odd places around her home.
 She strives to uncover who is behind the notes, and why, but finds no answers.
 Until one gloomy night, she catches a familiar face watching her through her bedroom window.
 Maddison remains in her loveless marriage for the sake of her two young children.
 Still wearing the mental scars her husband inflicted after his years of betrayal, she uses alcohol and prescription drugs as a crutch.
 This starts her on a rapid ride to rock-bottom.
 Approaching forty, Isabelle marries for the first time.
 Life couldn’t be better, except her husband is still on good terms with his ex-wife.
 Isabelle doesn’t like his ex, especially when she starts making trouble for the newlyweds.
 When a vicious murder is committed on a quiet street in this small, blue-collar town, the three women are caught in the riptide of an investigation.
 Two are suspects.
 One will lose everything.
 And someone is lying.
 A tangled lattice of manipulation and deceit must be unravelled to discover who the true culprit is.